 How to make pumpkin spice ice cream

-Pre heat your oven first.
+Preheat your oven first.
 Peel the pumpkin and cut into small cubes about ½ inch big.
 Drizzle with a little oil and spread them out over two baking trays, making sure they are not touching and leaving plenty of space between each piece.
 Bake for approximately one hour, turning once, until golden brown on both sides.
 Oven times may vary so I recommend checking on the pumpkin after twenty minutes and adjusting baking time accordingly.

 Remove pumpkin from oven and allow to cool.

 Make the pumpkin spice mix.
 Add the cinnamon, ginger, nutmeg, allspice and cloves to a small bowl and mix well.
 Measure one tablespoon of spice mix and put the rest aside for another recipe.

 If using a double boiler, put the water on to boil.
 Put the cream into a small pot and put on low heat.

 Separate your egg yokes and put the whites aside for another recipe.
 Put the egg yokes into a bowl with brown sugar.
 If you are not using digital scales to measure your brown sugar make sure the cup is tightly packed when measuring it.
 Beat the sugar and egg yokes together until pale and creamy.
 Slowly add the warmed cream, about a third at a time to temper the egg yokes, mixing well between each addition.

 Pour mix into the top of a double boiler that's on low heat.
 You can use a medium-sized saucepan instead if you don't have a double boiler, but you will need to watch it Very carefully, put it on a very low heat and stir frequently to prevent the eggs from scrambling.

-Remove about half a cup of cream, egg yoke and sugar mix and add to roasted pumpkin in a bowl you can use an immersion blender in.
+Remove about half a cup of cream, egg yolk and sugar mix and add to roasted pumpkin in a bowl you can use an immersion blender in.
 Blend until the pumpkin is smooth and creamy.